kenny1986/xld-lock-plugin/README.md

 Each of the above CIs has the following synthetic property added:

 * *allowConcurrentDeployments* (default: true): indicates whether concurrent deployments are allowed.
 If false, the Lock plugin will lock the CI prior to a deployment.

+The __udm.Environment__ has the following additional synthetic properties :

+* *lockAllContainersInEnvironment* (default: false) If set, will lock all containers in environment instead of only the enviroment
+* *enableLockRetry* (default: false): If set, will not PAUSE the deployment on failure to acquire locks.
+Instead continually tries to obtain the lock after a period of time.
+* *lockRetryInterval* (default: 30): Seconds to wait before retrying to obtain lock.
+* *lockRetryAttempts* (default: 60): Number of retry attempts.
+On failure to obtain locks after the designated attempts, the deployment will be PAUSED.

 ## Implementation